 Outsourcing any kind of business operation is a decision that involves careful consideration and evaluation for most organizations.
 When it comes to the IT help desk, businesses typically start with managing it in-house and think about outsourcing once they experience a significant increase in the volume of support requests, or in the cost of maintaining the in-house help desk.
 At this juncture, outsourced support services appear to be a cost-effective solution.

 However, Calance teams have noted that several organizations still stay on the fence about deploying an outsourced IT help desk.
 For them, the cost reductions do not seem to outweigh the ‘perceived’ uncertainty and effort that comes with outsourcing.

-In an effort to help organizations perform a better cost-benefit analysis and help them make an informed decision, our team shares the four key ways in which outsourced IT support services can deliver positive ROI.
+In an effort to help organizations perform better cost-benefit analysis and help them make an informed decision, our team shares the four key benefits of outsourcing IT support, and how it can deliver positive ROI.

 Reduce Operational Costs

 Organizations have to bear a significant cost when it comes to ensuring that employees can leverage all IT solutions to their full potential, and be productive and efficient at their jobs.